Food Licensing

 - Acceptable

 Depending on the outcome, the next verification date will be set.
 Businesses with good compliance history are inspected less frequently than businesses with repeat non-compliances.
-Serious non-compliances or a history of unacceptable outcomes may result in enforcement action being taken.
+Serious non-compliances or a history of unacceptable outcomes may result in enforcement action.

 Taking over an existing food business